icapeli/icapeli-phase_1_project/phase_1_project.md

 Here we go.
 M&A Pandas style!
-I use an inner join where every common 'movie' from df_1 and 'primary_title' from df_0 come together:
+I use an inner merge where every common 'movie' from df_1 and 'primary_title' from df_0 come together:

 ```python